gitlabhq/gitlabhq/doc/ci/yaml/README.md

 blocking, it is necessary to add `allow_failure: false` to the job's definition in `.gitlab-ci.yml`.

+Optional manual actions have `allow_failure: true` set by default.

+**Statuses of optional actions do not contribute to overall pipeline status.**

 > Blocking manual actions were introduced in GitLab 9.0

 ### environment